netotaku/clarkson.io/src/content/blog/no-code-vs-code.md

 ---
-title: Why You Probably Don’t Need a Bespoke Website
+title: Why You Probably Don’t Need a Bespoke Website.
 description: No Code vs Code
 pubDate: 'May 05 2025'
 heroImage: '/images/tailor.jpg'